cnsharp/SharpUpdater.Server/README.md

-# NuGet.Server
+# SharpUpdater.Server

-The home of the NuGet.server package, a lightweight standalone NuGet server
+The home of the SharpUpdater.server package, a lightweight standalone SharpUpdater server extended from [Nuget.Server](https://github.com/NuGet/NuGet.Server).

-##  Open Source Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Trademarks
+## Client Tools

-This project may contain trademarks or logos for projects, products, or services.
-Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
-Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
-Any use of third-party trademarks or logos are subject to those third-party’s policies.
+This project is a part of SharpUpdater Suite.

+The others are:
+* SharpUpdater.Core Library

+Client Tools:
+* SharpUpdater.CLI
+* Visual Studio extension
+* Updaters (updater.exe)

+You can find them in [SharpUpdater Home Repository](https://github.com/cnsharp/SharpUpdater).

 ## Feedback

-If you're having trouble with the NuGet.org Website or NuGet.Server, file a bug on the [NuGet Gallery Issue Tracker](https://github.com/nuget/NuGetGallery/issues).
+If you're having trouble with the SharpUpdater.Server, file a bug on the [SharpUpdater.Server Issue Tracker](https://github.com/cnsharp/SharpUpdater.Server/issues).

-If you're having trouble with the NuGet client tools (the Visual Studio extension, NuGet.exe command line tool, etc.), file a bug on [NuGet Home](https://github.com/nuget/home/issues).
+If you're having trouble with the SharpUpdater client tools (the Visual Studio extension, SharpUpdater.CLI, etc.), file a bug on [SharpUpdater Issue Tacker](https://github.com/cnsharp/SharpUpdater/issues).

-Check out the [contributing](http://docs.nuget.org/contribute) page to see the best places to log issues and start discussions.
-The [NuGet Home](https://github.com/NuGet/Home) repo provides an overview of the different NuGet projects available.